 The figures in the Aarhus University GHG emissions report are calculated retrospectively every autumn, when the emissions factors for the past year have been determined.

-Aarhus University's GHG emissions report is based on the Greenhouse Gas Protocol (GHG Protocol), which is a recognised method of calculating emissions of greenhouse gases, converted into CO2 equivalents and allocated between three so-called scopes:
+Aarhus University's GHG emissions report is based on the Greenhouse Gas Protocol (GHG Protocol), which is a recognised method of calculating emissions of greenhouse gases by converting them into CO2 equivalents divided into three so-called scopes:

 This approach is used by both companies and public institutions as a framework for determining the company's/institution's CO2 emissions.
 5,000-7,000 companies and institutions use the tool globally.
 Fewer than 10% of them use scope 3.